 Completely and utterly.
 Over the last decade the advent of molecular taxonomy has completely revolutionised coral identification.
 The old taxonomic framework, which was based largely on morphology and field observations, has undergone major revision leading to many name changes and reassigments.
 Molecular techniques have given scientists a way of testing the old morphological taxonomy and some 'natural groupings’ (family, genus, species) established in the 19th and 20th centuries have been shown to be either in need of review or complete reclassification.
 Essentially there has been a lot convergent evolution among the corals whereby things that look similar have actually arrived from divergent evolutionary origins.

 Long story short there is still much research to be done to re-define old and new coral families alike, and to identify and describe the true nature of corals species.
 That said the hard work has been done at the genus level hence this new edition of the Coral Finder.
-This is good news for anyone interested in coral ID for survey and resource management work because genus level data for surveys is well worth doing using the new framework captured by Coral Finder 2021.
+This is good news for anyone interested in coral ID for survey and resource management work because genus level data for surveys is well worth doing using the new framework captured by Coral Finder.
 Moreover learning coral genera is the simplest and most comprehensive way to grapple with species level ID which, for ~50% of the fauna, remains stable and reliable.

 BYOGUIDES is considering an interactive PDF edition of the Coral Finder.
 If this appeals to you write to us and say so!
 Please don’t ask for a phone app - the Coral Finder works because Look-Alike pages present a small number of visual ‘best bets’ together on the same page allowing our visual supercomputer (eyes) to do the comparative pattern recognition work that interpreting text denies us.
 Likewise, reducing the Coral Finder to flicking through a stamp collection of single images on a phone screen gets in the road of ID / learning.
 However, we do believe that the Coral Finder can work well as an interactive PDF on a late model tablet (e..g. iPad Pro - big screen, powerful processor and pinch-to-zoom) or a desktop computer.
 Watch this space.

 With all the upheaval and name changes caused by molecular taxonomy all of our existing training movies are in need of revision.
-It’s taken 2 years of production to get Coral Finder 2021 to launch and we are working hard to deliver a new, high quality toolkit of training resources as soon as is practicable.
+It’s taken years of fieldwork to get the new Coral Finder to launch and we are working hard to deliver a new, high quality toolkit of training resources as soon as is practicable.
 For those familiar with the old Coral Finder Toolkit the terminology and techniques for coral ID remain the same - just the coral names are changing.
 So if you already know how to use and problem solve with the Coral Finder you’ll be good-to-go with the new edition.
 In the short term a training example will be added to the website while toolkit production proceeds.